All Episodes

 They must be telling me the truth.

-All right, but I've identified five forces that would like to take down the president.
+But the I've identified five forces that would like to take down the president.

 I think the most dangerous is the deep state.

-I think that is the intelligence leaking, surveillance unmasking, We don't get to the bottom of that.
+We don't get to the bottom of that.

-It's never gonna end.
+It's never going to end.

-Even Chuck Schumer said, Yeah, you go against them, they'll get you six ways in Sunday.
+Even Chuck Schumer said, yeah, you go against them, they'll get you six ways in Sunday.

 Well, of course.

-And if Donald Trump succeeds, their entire world view is going to disappear.
+And if Donald Trump succeeds, their entire worldview is going to disappear.

-And I think that's why you have this bitterness and this anger, and in some cases violence or threats of violence.
+And I think that's why you have this bitterness and this anger, and in some cases, violence or threats of violence.

-I mean, it's the most intense I can remember it in my lifetime in terms of genuine deep political hostility.
+I mean, it's the most intense I can remember it in my lifetime in terms of genuine, deep political hostility.

-I I was there for a lot of that time, and it was hostile then.
+I was there for a lot of that time, and it was hostile then.

 This is at a level that is so much higher.

-And when you look when you start having members who have death threats, uh when you have a woman chasing a congressman down the street in a car, uh when you have young fascists threatening uh to beat up anybody in a parade who they don't like.
+Look, when you start having members who have death threats, when you have a woman chasing a congressman down the street in a car, when you have young fascists threatening to beat up anybody in a parade who they don't like, I mean, you just go down the list of things that have been happening recently, and it really is like the 1930s in Germany and Italy.

-I mean, the left has just gone off the deep end, and they are prepared to uh use every means they can to stop Donald Trump.
+I mean, the left has just gone off the deep end, and they are prepared to use every means they can to stop Donald Trump.

 I agree wholeheartedly.